ecejbrr/import_piped_image_files/README.md

 - Utility to read STDIN files output by ``find`` and import (copy) them to a YYYY/MM/DD folder structure under a target directory.
 - Default target directory is $HOME/Pictures.
-- Optionally a target directory can be given to the script as argument (-t target dir).
+- -t Optionally a target directory can be given to the script as argument (-t target dir).
 If given it will be used instead of $HOME/Pictures
-- Optionally import behavior can be changed to move files while importing them (instead of copying them).
+- -m Optionally import behavior can be changed to move files while importing them (instead of copying them).
 Switch -m.
+- -d debug.
+Bash debugging.
+Switch -d
+- -f force.
+Import file regardless the same file exists in target folder.
+Switch -f

 - Image files will be placed under the target directory in a YYYY/MM/DD folder structure:
  - YYYY: year